msantos/inert/README.md

         Transfer ownership of the inert port driver from the current process to another process.

         Since any process can use the port, controlling_process/2 just sets the port owner and links the process to the port.
-The original owner will receive messages for any file descriptors it has added to the pollset.
+The original owner will continue to receive messages for any file descriptors it has added to the pollset.

 ## inert\_drv